open-telemetry/oteps/text/0207-context-scoped-attributes.md

 ## Future possibilities

-With the changes implemented in this OTEP, we will hopefully be unblock some long-standing specification issues.
+With the changes implemented in this OTEP, we will hopefully unblock some long-standing specification issues.
 See [Motivation](#motivation).